Wednesque/Trust-EEG-Epileptic-Seizure-Detection-via-Evidential-Multi-view-Learning/README.md

 If you have any questions, feel free to contact **zqwenn@stu.xidian.edu.cn** — happy to discuss and exchange ideas!

-If you find this work useful, please consider citing:
+If you find this work useful, please kindly cite our paper:
 ```bibtex
 @article{liu2025trust,
   title={Trust EEG epileptic seizure detection via evidential multi-view learning},